unparallel-innovation/i3-MARKET-Web-RI/README.md

 - `components/Loading.js` - Loading component to be displayed when api call result is loading
 - `components/buttons.js` - Contains various buttons

+Each page has a corresponding folder in the `components` directory.
+For example you can find the components used in the home page in `components/index`.

 ## Lib

 The `lib` directory contains various files with things other than components or pages.
 Here are some of the most important ones: